jackdbd/calderone/packages/telegram-text-messages/.ae/telegram-text-messages.api.md

     warning_title: string;
 }

-// Warning: (ae-missing-release-tag) "warningText" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "warningText" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export const warningText: (config: WarningConfig) => string;